Blues Brothers 2000: Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 48 out of 100, based on 23 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 It earned a D score from Entertainment Weekly.
 Roger Ebert of the Chicago Sun-Times gave it two out of four stars, writing, "Blues Brothers 2000 has a lot of good music in it.
 It would have had more if they'd left out the story, which would have been an excellent idea.
 The film is lame comedy surrounded by high-energy blues (and some pop, rock and country music)."

-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Despite the poor reception, Aykroyd remained proud of the film, saying in a 2024 interview with Rolling Stone, "the second movie's a small-g good accompaniment to the first.
 Erykah Badu's song was worth the price of admission.
 I'm glad we did that story, and I wish Jimmy [Belushi] had been in it, but everybody was good in it, and it was fun."

 Video game

 A Blues Brothers 2000 video game was released for the Nintendo 64 on November 17, 2000, two years after the film's release.
 The plot involves Elwood as the main character going through different chapters and levels while trying to save the kidnapped members of the band one by one.
-Like the film on which it based and the video game based on the original film, it was poorly received.
+Like the film on which it was based and the video game based on the original film, it was poorly received.

 Future

-In a 2023 interview, Jim Belushi stated that Aykroyd had kept pitching him several ideas for a third film, such as a female-centric film where Elwood mentors a group called the Blues Sisters, and a film where Elwood finds Jake's long-lost biological brother in Albania.
+In a 2023 interview, Jim Belushi stated that Aykroyd had kept pitching him several ideas for a third film, such as a female-centric film where Elwood mentors a group called the Blues Sisters and a film where Elwood finds Jake's long-lost biological brother in Albania.